renukachandra/sentiment-API/README.md

 # Target
-1. deploy your deep learning model as a REST API
+1. deploy deep learning model as a REST API
 2. add a form to take the input from the user
 3. return the predictions from the model